What is a Resume?

 - Do not exceed two pages.

 - Re-evaluate your experience.
-Think creatively about how your academic experience can be translated into the necessary skills for a non-academic environment.
+Consequently, think creatively about how your academic experience can be translated into the necessary skills for a non-academic environment.

 - Consider mentioning skills such as project management, leadership, teamwork, effective communication, and meeting deadlines.

 - Choose action verbs to describe your experience.
-Effective examples of how to describe your experience would be: “Responsible for handling 50+ client calls per day …”, “Exceeded sales goal by 7% …” or “Trained 5 junior team members on compliance procedures …”.
-This not only tells the reader about your experiences but clearly highlights the outcome of each experience.
+Practical examples of how to tell your experience would be: "Responsible for handling 50+ client calls per day …", "Exceeded sales goal by 7% …" or "Trained 5 junior team members on compliance procedures …".
+This not only tells the reader about your experiences but highlights the outcome of each experience.

-- Listing your experiences in descending order, with the latest experience on top, makes the most sense as the admission committee would want to see your most recent qualifications first.
+- Listing your experiences in descending order, with the latest knowledge on top, makes the most sense, as the admission committee would want to see your most recent qualifications first.

-- Include a well-written objective; state the type of position and work setting you are seeking, skills or abilities you possess, and long-term goals.
+- Include a well-written objective; state the type of position and work setting you seek, your skills or abilities, and your long-term goals.